Excellence in Co-Curricular

 With Bailey at the helm, Scots basketball is in good hands.

 The high calibre of Scots Basketball as part of the School’s co-curricular program is undisputed.
-The School recently received an Excellence Award in the category of Best Co-Curricular at the 2021 Australian Education Awards.
-The winner will be announced in Sydney in August.
+The School was recently named national winner in the category of Best Co-curricular Program at the 2021 Australian Education Awards.